PI2-TEAM01/MPU/README.md

-use of driver approved by Espressif and available in the driver_lib folder , called "i2c_master.h " (didn't work)
+Use of a driver approved by Espressif called "i2c_master.h ", available in the driver_lib folder of the RTOS SDK in the ".platformIO" folder ,  (didn't work)